 Your portfolio, i.e. the work that you will spend your class time and homework time completing over the course of the two-year programme, should be a good representation of your academic journey in this subject.

-If you are wondering how on earth you even begin your journey on the art syllabus, then don’t panic!
+If you are wondering how on earth to even begin your journey on the art syllabus, then don't panic!

-You will be given a theme, subject, task or brief which you will be asked to focus your attention on and to engage with in a personal way.
+You will be given an overriding theme, subject, task or brief which you will be asked to focus your attention on and to engage with in a personal way.

 As a result of being given a subject by the examiners, you should ensure that the pages in your sketchbook (from start to finish) respond in some way to this theme, eventually communicating your intentions for your final piece.
 If you do go off on a tangent, this is ok but just ensure that you make your thought process and pattern clear to the examiner.

-You may be better at using one particular medium, but don’t forget to show a wide range of mediums and materials in your art projects from term to term as well as attacking the subject from various analytical angles.
+While you may be better at using one particular medium, don't forget to show a wide range of mediums and materials in your art projects from term to term as well as attacking the subject from various analytical angles.
 Even though you may feel that you are perfecting your style, using one single medium throughout your GCSE course and ending the art project with a piece created using this same exact material could come across very cautious.
 Also, the variety of media you use can be used to enhance your different approaches to the subject, for instance, you might like to vary the use of colour, texture size and so on to show how you are feeling when examining a particular part of the brief.

-The examiner wants to see you come out of your comfort zone and be bold and courageous whilst experimenting with new materials and mediums, learning something about yourself in the process.
+The examiner wants to see you come out of your comfort zone and be bold and courageous whilst experimenting with new materials and mediums, learning something about yourself or others in the process.